emurrug/VideoGameBaby/README.md

 notes I thought to include when it comes to making changes within the Unity game file.

 #### **"Under Construction" Progress Updates**
+* 10.14.20 - Changes:
-*10.14.20 I added code to lock the player camera (by pausing mouse input in whatever position it was in) when answering the mph question.
-This may make less disorienting for subjects? (made changes to carcycle, tutorial carcycle, and dialogue 1).
-I opted not to move the camera to reset it to a forward position, because this might run in conflict with the camera locking that happens during the "pick up baby" animation.
+  * added code to lock camera (in whatever position it was in) when answering mph prompt (note: do not adjust to reset camera, as this conflicts with "pick up baby" animation)

-Set up flow logic based on registration input.
-For now, omit counterbalancing and instead focus on a neutral-baby-neutral (30 trials) scene order (this also helps get around the need to move the tutorials around).
-However, make sure consent is parent vs nonparent specific.
+  * adjusted the instructions to make it ultra clear to use the mouse to move and advance
+  * made sure the informed consent was contingent on subject condition (press "n" for nonparent" or "p" for parent" in the second line)
+  * added 10 more neutral trials to the end of the baby trials for 30 total trials

+NOTE: scripts folders have not yet been updated as of 10.22.20

-* 10.13.20 Something is wrong where the car does not appear as fast as 30-70 mph.
+* 10.13.20 - Something is wrong where the car does not appear as fast as 30-70 mph.
 Need to reconfigure the speeds to match the appropriate timing.
 Found out that maxDeltaTime (in the MoveToward() method) corresponds to the units on the X scale (gauged by position).
 So the car travels 258 units (distance between origin and destination) in 1 sec.
 Each unit corresponds roughly to one foot; speed at 258 = ~176 mph.
-UPDATE 10.14.20: new list is updated with appropriate speed conversions.
+BUG FIX UPDATE 10.14.20: new list is updated with appropriate speed conversions.
 Everything looks so fast now o_o.
 Also increased the range by 5 sec for timed delay between car loops to make it appear more random.

-I found out that my datalog is lagging still, such that the given event is a row behind each timestamp.
+* 10.13.20 I found out that my datalog is lagging still, such that the given event is a row behind each timestamp.
+BUG FIX UPDATE 10.14.20: fixed by adding second delay to event outputs.
+Should not impact statistical analysis, but does mean there is a consistent 1sec delay on every row.

 * Mike was able to trigger hand-waving in tutorial before clicking.
 This locked him out of progression out of the tutorial.
 BUG-FIX UPDATE 09.06.20: added condition to prevent waving until tutorial dialogue prompts it.